openstack/openstack-manuals/doc/common/cli-manage-volumes.rst

 ~~~~~~~~~~~~~~~~~

 You can transfer a volume from one owner to another by using the
-:command:`cinder transfer*` commands.
-The volume donor, or original owner,
+:command:`openstack volume transfer request create` command.
+The volume
-creates a transfer request and sends the created transfer ID and
+donor, or original owner, creates a transfer request and sends the created
-authorization key to the volume recipient.
-The volume recipient, or new
+transfer ID and authorization key to the volume recipient.
+The volume
-owner, accepts the transfer by using the ID and key.
+recipient, or new owner, accepts the transfer by using the ID and key.

 .. note::